 Costs.
 Members will bear all of their own costs associated with participation in the activities of the Corporation, except as otherwise agreed by the Board.

 Good Standing.
-The membership of any Member will terminate or be suspended upon the occurrence of any one or more of the conditions set forth in this Section Upon termination, expiration, or during the suspension, of a Member’s status in the Corporation, all rights and privileges associated with being a Member will terminate and such Member will not be considered in good standing for purposes of these Bylaws.
+The occurrence of any one or more of the conditions set forth in this Section shall result in the loss of good standing, resulting in the temporary suspension or permanent termination of that Member’s membership privileges.

 Resignation.
 A Member may resign from the Corporation at any time by sending a resignation letter to the Chair or Secretary of the Corporation.
 No pro rata refund of any membership fees, dues or assessments will be made for the balance of the calendar year in which the resignation is effective.

-Expiration and Disqualification.
-2., including but not limited to as a result of certain changes in control of Member, as further described in the applicable Membership Agreement.
+Such a resignation will result in permanent loss of good standing in the Corporation, although the resigning Member may choose to re-apply for membership at a future date without prejudice.

+Expiration or Termination of the Membership Agreement.
+Termination or expiration of the Member’s membership agreement will result in permanent loss of good standing in the Corporation, although the Member may choose to re-apply for membership at a future date without prejudice.

+Change in Control of the Member.
+A change in control of the Member through acquisition or some other means as defined in the membership agreement will result in permanent loss of good standing in the Corporation.

 Board-Initiated Member Termination or Suspension.
-The Corporation may terminate or suspend a membership if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
-The Chair may immediately temporarily suspend a Member until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.
+The Corporation may terminate or suspend a Member’s good standing if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
+The Chair may act to temporarily suspend a Member, effective immediately, until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.

 Right of Promoter Members to Approve Certain Changes.
 A vote of Promoter Members then holding active memberships and in good standing will be required for an amendment to the Articles or these Bylaws (a) to create any class of members with rights, responsibilities and privileges equivalent to or senior to those of the Promoter Members, or (b) to materially alter, reduce or eliminate the rights, responsibilities and privileges of the Promoter Members.